 The shipyard theme and the stories of shipbuilders can also be seen and heard in Turku’s cultural offerings in the spring: until 18 April, Turku City Theatre’s renovated theatre building will serve as the stage for the Broadway musical The Last Ship, featuring music and lyrics by Sting.
 Directed by Mikko Kouki, this story from a fading shipbuilding yard could have well come from Turku, if things had gone just a little bit differently.

-Meanwhile, Forum Marinum’s new exhibition, opening in November, will offer an introduction to the intricate and impressive history of shipbuilding in Turku and Finland as a whole.
+Meanwhile, Forum Marinum’s exhibition 'Shipbuilding in Finland' will offer an introduction to the intricate and impressive history of shipbuilding in Turku and Finland as a whole.
 The exhibition will chronicle how the work of shipbuilders as well as ships and building methods have developed from the Middle Ages all the way to the present day.
 In addition to this, the exhibition will also offer interesting perspectives on Finnish ship design, which has garnered a considerable amount of international praise.

 Those interested in learning more about the shipbuilding industry of Turku and visiting the shipyard that has built some of the largest cruise ships in the world can do so on the guided Meyer Turku tours organised by Visit Turku.
 The tour starts at the Forum Marinum Maritime Centre with a look at the past and present of shipbuilding in Turku, followed by a bus tour of the Meyer Turku shipyard.
 Tours can be booked for groups through the Visit Turku sales service.
 The duration of the tour is approximately 2.5 hours.
 Age limit: 15 years.